Frequently Asked Questions

 Absolutely!
 However, your Testing Certification is only valid within the State of Tennessee.
 You will also need to satisfy any document requirements the Driver Service Center requests to obtain your license in TN.

-Schedule Overview - SUMMER 2025
+Schedule Overview - Fall/Winter

 IN-CLASS INSTRUCTION (Total: 30 Hours)

-Attendance is mandatory for all classroom sessions.
+Attendance is mandatory for all classroom sessions in order to participate in any behind-the-wheel training.

 DRIVE WEEKS (Weeks 3 & 4)

-• Each session is 2 hours long
+• Most sessions are 2 hours long

 • Drives are paired – 2 students per session